neddamj/mdgrad/README.md

 # mdgrad

 A small autograd engine that implements backpropagation (reverse-mode autodiff).
 Heavily inspired by karpathy's [micrograd](https://github.com/karpathy/micrograd/tree/master), and extended to support operations on tensors instead of scalars.
 Includes a small neural network api for building and training neural networks.
+Has a PyTorch-like API.

 Hopefully useful as an educational resource.